The Shadow of the Vulture: Plot

 In Istanbul, the Ottoman sultan Suleiman the Magnificent sends home members of a Holy Roman diplomatic envoy whom he has kept imprisoned for nine months.
 He recognizes one of the members, however; a knight by the name of Gottfried Von Kalmbach, who had seriously wounded him during the Battle of Mohács.
 The Ottoman Grand Vizier Pargalı Ibrahim Pasha entrusts the widely feared soldier, Mikhal Oglu, with hunting down Von Kalmbach and retrieving his head.

 Mikhal Oglu and his warriors raid the countryside between the Ottoman Empire and Vienna in preparation for Suleiman's attack on the city.
 They attack a small Danubian village, in which Von Kalmbach had been sleeping off the previous night's drinking.
 He fights his way free, and rides for Vienna, where the townspeople are preparing for the arrival of Suleiman.

 The full Ottoman army arrives, and the siege begins.
 Von Kalmbach fights the encroaching Turkish soldiers atop the walls.
-He meets a belligerent, red-haired woman who fights alongside the men – ‘Red’ Sonya of Rogatino, revealed to be the sister of Suleiman's favourite harem girl, Hurrem Sultan.
+He meets a belligerent, red-haired woman who fights alongside the men – 'Red' Sonya of Rogatino, revealed to be the sister of Suleiman's favourite harem girl, Roxelana.
 When one fight against a number of Turks proves to be overwhelming, she comes to Von Kalmbach's aid.

 Later, there is a lull in the siege and the defenders content themselves with drinking wine in the city square.
 Red Sonya insults Von Kalmbach, and an argument breaks out.
 Drunk and furious, Von Kalmbach spurs the men into an impromptu attack on the Ottoman encampment outside the city.
 Coincidentally, the drunken raid thwarts a surprise attack planned by the sultan, to have been assisted by traitors within the walls of Vienna.

 The sultan eventually concedes defeat, and the Ottoman army prepares to leave.
 Von Kalmbach, however, is drugged and kidnapped by the traitors in Vienna – an Armenian merchant and his son, who had been in communication with the Sultan's vizier and hoped to claim the knight's head.
 Red Sonya comes to Von Kalmbach's aid yet again.
 She blackmails the Armenian into delivering a message to Mikhal Oglu, who was serving as vanguard for the capitulating Ottoman army.
 Oglu receives the message and, believing Von Kalmbach to be alone and not too far away from his position, leaves the column with a small contingent.
 He is met, however, by an Austrian ambush.

-In Istanbul, Suleiman is holding celebrations in honour of his ‘victory’ in central Europe.
+In Istanbul, Suleiman is holding celebrations in honour of his 'victory' in central Europe.
 He receives a strange package in the mail, and Ibrahim opens it, hoping it to be the head of Von Kalmbach.
 It turns out to be the severed head of Mikhal Oglu, and included is a belittling note from Red Sonya and Von Kalmbach.